pyl/vSketch/README.md

 e - line mode,

 ' - grid mode,
+    To use grid mode, type i'j to plan a grid with i rows and j columns.

 u - undo,

 ; - delete mode,

+, - display mode.
+    a - white
+    o - red
+    e - green
+    u - blue

 esc - normal mode,

 scroll - zoom in or out

-To use grid mode, type i'j to plan a grid with i rows and j columns.

 - undo in any mode except text edit
 - delete at the base of text and at the endpoints of lines
-- cannot delete grids yet

 ![Example 1](https://i.imgur.com/J2g406w.png)